alibaba/PhotonLibOS/README.md

 make -j
 ctest
 ```

+## Who is using Photon

+- [containerd/overlaybd](https://github.com/containerd/overlaybd) The storage backend of accelerated container image, providing a layering block-level image format, designed for container, secure container and virtual machine.
+- [data-accelerator/photon-libtcmu](https://github.com/data-accelerator/photon-libtcmu) A TCMU implementation, reworked from libtcmu, acting as a iSCSI target.

 ## Commitment
 TODO: Add our commitment to this project, including history, current status in Alibaba Cloud, and future vision.